THE PHONG NHA KE BANG NATIONAL PARK

 - The Ben Hai River and the Hien Luong Bridge used to symbolise the dividing line between North and South Vietnam.
 After the victory of the North in 1975, Hien Luong Bridge became the bridge of reunification and was later classified as a special national vestige.

-- The Vinh Moc tunnels, a veritable "underground fortress" on 3 levels and stretching for several kilometers, served as a refuge for civilians but also for the military during the American bombings.
+- The Vinh Moc tunnels, a veritable "underground fortress" on 3 levels and stretching for several kilometres, served as a refuge for civilians but also for the military during the American bombings.

 - The Truong Son military cemetery, where on 4 hectares are gathered 10,327 graves of North Vietnamese soldiers.